 What are the laws regarding surrogacy in the United States and around the world? *

-We at Family Source can help you find out what the current surrogacy laws are in your particular state; however, because we are not attorneys, we cannot advise you legally.
+At Family Source, we can help you find out what the current surrogacy laws are in your particular state; however, because we are not attorneys, we cannot advise you legally.
 When working with our agency, you will be referred to a reputable collaborative reproduction attorney who can provide you with professional legal counsel.

 Surrogacy is permitted.
 Pre-birth orders are granted throughout the state.
 Both parents will be named on the birth certificate.

-California; Connecticut; Delaware; Maine; Nevada; New Hampshire; Oregon; Rhode Island
+California; Connecticut; Delaware; Maine; Nevada; New Hampshire; New Jersey; Oregon; Rhode Island; Washington; Washington DC

 Surrogacy is permitted but results may be dependent on various factors OR only a post-birth parentage order is available, which requires additional post-birth legal proceedings.